freva-org/freva-nextgen/docs/source/databrowser/APIRef.rst

 .. http:get:: /api/freva-nextgen/databrowser/stac-catalogue/(str:flavour)/(str:uniq_key)

-    This endpoint transforms Freva databrowser search results into either a dynamic or static SpatioTemporal Asset Catalog (STAC).
+    This endpoint transforms Freva databrowser search results into either a static SpatioTemporal Asset Catalog (STAC).
     STAC is an open standard for geospatial data cataloguing, enabling consistent discovery and access of climate datasets, satellite imagery and spatiotemporal data.
 It provides a common language for describing geospatial information and related metadata.